Information for new UK and EU undergraduate students starting a course in September 2020.

 It will be paid to you in instalments at the start of each term once you've registered on your course.

-Information for new UK undergraduate students starting a course in September 2018 will be available in due course.
+Information for new UK undergraduate students starting a course in September 2020 will be available on the government's student finance webpage in due course.

 If your circumstances change